trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D10 - December 8, 2017
+Continued with React from the Ground Up.
+Refactored my counter program to make the components reusable, then began work on my ES6 build challenge, which involves taking my counter and refactoring it to use ES6.

 ### R1D9 - December 7, 2017
 Continued with React from the Ground Up.
 I realized that I had inadvertently not watched one of the component lifecycle videos, so I went through that one.
 Next is my ES6 build challenge.